New Regulations come in to law on 25th May 2018, on how we manage your personal information.

 Asthma clinics are run by our Nurse Practitioners, Clinical Pharmacist and Assistant Practitioners with special training in chest problems.
 We have specialised diagnostic equipment and a range of theraputic devices so we can accurately diagnose problems and supply medication / devices suited to individual needs.
 Visit the National Asthma Campaign's website.

 St Catherine's Surgery Respiratory Lead is Sister Nicky Ingram

 4 out of 5 diabetic patients on St Catherine's list are now cared for by our surgery diabetic clinic.
 Patients should make an annual appointment in the month of their birth, and a six monthly check up in between.
 At each appointment you will be given a blood test form for use prior to your next appointment.
 Open the link above to learn more about our services.
 Visit the Diabetes UK (formally the British diabetic Association) website.

-Patients annual reviews will be undertaken by our Assistant Practitioners, and Dr Wilson or ANP Liz Bull, While our Six Monthly reviews will be undertaken by the Practice Nurses and Assistant Practitioners.
+Patients annual reviews will be undertaken by our Assistant Practitioners, and Dr Wilson (Wednesday Afternoon) or ANP Liz Bull (Friday Afternoon), While our Six Monthly reviews will be undertaken by the Practice Nurses and Assistant Practitioners.

 St Catherine's Surgery Diabetic Leads are Dr Graham Wilson and ANP Mrs Liz Bull

 Patients known to have ischaemic heart disease (angina and/or previous heart attack)are invited to attend this annual clinic run from St Paul's.

 Patients should make their annual appointment in the month of their birth.
 This can be done by phoning the main reception.
 No appointments will be sent from the practice.
 At each appointment, patients will be given a blood test form for their next appointment.
 Duplicates can be requested from reception.